ma787/part-ii-project/chamelon_notes/lib-entry.ml.md

 	- If the tag is an inline tag, returns None
 - If the tag is a hardtail, returns an option with a link containing a pointer to the next metadata pair in the directory
 - Otherwise, returns None
+- A link is either a pointer to a pair of metadata blocks (which can be directories) or a pointer and file size which uniquely identifies a file
 ### compact entries
 - (Tag.t * 'a) list -> (Tag.t * 'a) list (i.e., t list -> t list)
 - ``[compact l] checks to see whether [l] contains any deletion entries; if so, it removes the entries to be deleted and the corresponding deletion entry, and returns the resulting list.
 See littlefs documentation on compaction for more information.``